cardano-foundation/CIPs/CIP-hardforkSafeguard/README.md

 version indicating the maximum supported protocol version that the block producer is capable of supporting (see section 13, Software Updates, of the [Shelley ledger specification](https://hydra.iohk.io/job/Cardano/cardano-ledger/shelleyLedgerSpec/latest/download-by-type/doc-pdf/ledger-spec)).

-This provides a helpful metric for determining how many blocks will be produced after a hardfork, since nodes that have not upgraded will no longer produce blocks.
+This (semantically meaningless) field provides a helpful metric for determining how many blocks will be produced after a hardfork, since nodes that have not upgraded will no longer produce blocks.
 (Nodes that have not upgraded will fail the `chainChecks` check from Figure 74 of the Shelley ledger specification, since the major protocol version in the ledger state will exceed the node's max major protocol version value, and hence can no longer make blocks.)

-If most of the blocks in the recent past (e.g. the last twenty-four hours) are broadcasting their readiness for a hardfork, we know that it is safe to propose an update to the major protocol version which triggers a hardfork.
+If most of the blocks in the recent past (e.g. the last epoch) are broadcasting their readiness for a hardfork, we know that it is safe to propose an update to the major protocol version which triggers a hardfork.

-We propose automating this process.
+This CIP proposes automating this process, and making the protocol version in the header semantically meaningful.
 The ledger state will determine the stake
 (represented as the proportion of the active stake) of all the block producers whose last block contained the next major protocol version.
-Moreover, a new protocol parameter `hfThreshold` will be used to reject any protocol parameter update that proposes to change the major protocol version but does not have enough backing stake.
+Moreover, a new protocol parameter `hardforkThreshold` will be used to reject any protocol parameter update that proposes to change the major protocol version but does not have enough backing stake.